-Prospects for the introduction of geothermal plant - Both DOMLEC and the IRC commented on the implications for the operations of existing plant in the context of the introduction of electricity generation from geothermal energy.
+Prospects for the introduction of geothermal plant - the implications for the operations of existing plant in the context of the introduction of electricity generation from geothermal energy are noteworthy.
 DOMLEC opined that the flat to declining demand for electricity allows the utility to focus on the rehabilitation and extended use of the existing plant and that with the introduction of geothermal these plants will essentially be in a standby mode.
 In this regard DOMLEC confirmed that life extensions had been undertaken on Fond Cole No 5 (FC5) and New Trafalgar No 1 (NT1) plants.
-The view was expressed from the floor that to depend on the introduction of geothermal will place the utility in a "dangerous situation" because of the uncertainty about the timing for commercial operation of the geothermal plant.
+The view expressed from the floor was a concern that to depend on the introduction of geothermal would place the utility in a "dangerous situation" because of the uncertainty about the timing for commercial operation of the geothermal plant.

 The differences and potential impact of the whole life versus the remaining life method - was raised in terms of the impact of either on revenue requirements and therefore rates.
 M Peter Huck PE provided the explanation that "all things being equal, they have the same effect".
 He mentioned that because of the method of calculation there may be some differences between the final resource on the remaining life method and the whole life method.
 Ultimately however both methods result in full recovery of the investment.
-The Commission has taken note of these explanations.